 Your vet will be able to diagnose aspiration pneumonia by chest x-rays and advice on treatment and care.
 Other symptoms of aspiration pneumonia may include excessive panting, not eating, exercise intolerance and fever.

-In the case your dog has gotten aspiration pneumonia from vomiting, your vet might also need abdominal x-rays.
+In case your dog has gotten aspiration pneumonia from vomiting, your vet might also need abdominal x-rays.
 This will help determine the cause of vomiting which will in turn help with treatment.
 However, you can be able to treat this illness.
 Your vet might recommend anti-vomiting medications as well as antibiotics.
-With enough rest and clean environment, your dog will recover within 2-3 weeks.
+With enough rest and a clean environment, your dog will recover within 2-3 weeks.

+Dog coughing at night.
 Chronic Bronchitis in dogs

 Chronic bronchitis leads to blockage of your dog’s airways, as a result of irreversible inflammation of the walls of bronchi.
 Bronchi refer to the branches of smaller airways from the trachea.
 They are responsible for allowing oxygen exchange in the alveoli.
 Now, those are medical terms, let’s look at it in layman’s lingo.